cellml/libcellml-archived/docs/source/usecases.rst

       #.
 Target platform: Android, iOS

 The following is Text copied from roadmap and will still be digested into use case itemisation.
 ===============================================================================================

 #.
-Conversion to intermediate representation

-   #.
-Conversion to CellMLstructureless mathematics (just the maths) into an intermediate representation that can be transformed / analysed by other tools.
-With units.
-   #.
-Ability to maintain the CellML structure (as much as possible), perhaps via object annotation (e.g., COR)
-   #.
-Will form the basis for tools using libCellML to perform numerical simulation.

-#.
 Provide an events system to monitor changes in the model
-   #. provide access to data contained in CellML models in external namespaces (RDF, extensions, etc).

 #.
-Establish the process/API required to generate procedural code from the intermediate representation

-   #.
-Generic code vs solver specific code.
-   #.
-Could be a role for being informed from SED-ML what solver is to be used and customising generated code appropriately.
-   #.
-Would be a tool sitting on top of libCellML, not directly part of it.
+Provide access to data contained in CellML models in external namespaces (RDF, extensions, etc).

 #.
 Being able to run simulations with CellML 1.2